Efforts Underway at Chicago's McCormick Place to Prevent Fatal Bird Window Strikes

 The Chicago Bird Alliance (formerly Chicago Audubon Society), Chicago Bird Collision Monitors, and Chicago Ornithological Society have long voiced concerns over McCormick Place as a danger to wild birds due to its position along Lake Michigan's lakefront, an area known for its high concentration of birds during migration.
 They have been monitoring the building for collisions for many years, working with Willowbrook Wildlife Center to try to save surviving birds and document the massive toll that this building takes on migrating birds while also advocating for change.

 The tragic event this past October put an even bigger spotlight on the convention center's window collision problem, drawing local and national media attention as well as involvement from ABC and the U.S. Fish and Wildlife Service, who joined the Chicago groups in holding individual conversations with McCormick Place.
+ABC also urged action by taking out a full-page ad in the Chicago Tribune, helping to raise awareness and encouraging rapid deployment of solutions.

 The installation of Feather Friendly represents a major step forward in reducing bird strikes in Chicago.
 But there is more to be done.